JJJ/post-type-switcher/README.md

 ### Does this ruin my taxonomy associations?
 It should not.
 This plugin only changes the 'post_type' property of a post.

+### Does this ruin block-editor content?
+It should not.
+Be careful when editing HTML content while switching between editor types!

 ## Screenshots
 1. "Type" column in "Posts" screen.